calebjmatthews/endless-desert/concept.md

   - When calculating larger timestamp durations (>10 seconds), if one or more resources have a negative production the hourglass will calculate what % of the diff the building can operate before its resource is exhausted, and this will be set as the end of the end of the calculation.
 Another calculation will be performed with the remainder of the time, treating the stockpile of the resource as exhausted

 Beginning of game:
-  - Start with only the "Buildings" tab, but no buildings except "Broken cistern", "Decaying study", "Ruined hut", "Fallow field", "Shattered gate", and "Abandoned market"
+  - Start with only the "Buildings" tab, but no buildings except "Broken cistern", "Decaying shack", "Ruined huts", "Fallow field", "Shattered gate", and "Abandoned market"
   - Some messages to introduce setting
   - First action is in the "Build" button: "Repair cistern", which creates the cistern building and unlocks the "Resources" tab
   - Second action: "Refurbish housing", which creates one hut and the study, which unlocks the "Research" tab